Contact a lawyer now

 According to the law, divorce and separation are not the same concepts.
 You can be separated from your legal partners for many years, but that doesn’t mean you are now divorced.
 The marital status will remain the same for years to come.

 On the other hand, divorce is a matter of court and law.
-As divorce is the formal way of breaking the marital status, you need to go for divorce officially in court.
+As divorce is the formal way of breaking marital status, you need to go for divorce officially in court.

 Plus, the question of divorce comes when you are legally married to someone and want a legal ending.